rwynn/monstache-site/src/start.md

 stats = true
 # index statistics into Elasticsearch
 index-stats = true
-# use the following PEM file for connections to MongoDB
-mongo-pem-file = "/path/to/mongoCert.pem"
-# disable PEM validation
-mongo-validate-pem-file = false
 # use the following user name for Elasticsearch basic auth
 elasticsearch-user = "someuser"
 # use the following password for Elasticsearch basic auth